 Oracle Corp.
-(ORCL) said it will continue to develop software for computers that run on Intel Corp.
-(INTC)’s Itanium microprocessors, following a judge’s ruling that the company is contractually obligated to do so.
+(ORCL:US) said it will continue to develop software for computers that run on Intel Corp.
+(INTC:US)’s Itanium microprocessors, following a judge’s ruling that the company is contractually obligated to do so.

 The Redwood City, California-based company previously said it would stop making new versions of its software for Itanium chips.
 Last month, a California judge agreed with Hewlett- Packard Co., a maker of Itanium-based machines, that Oracle made a commitment to support its servers running the chips.
 Oracle said at the time that it would appeal the ruling.

 Hewlett-Packard sued Oracle in 2011, accusing the software maker of violating a portion of former Hewlett-Packard Chief Executive Officer Mark Hurd’s separation agreement describing a “reaffirmation of the Oracle-HP partnership.”
 One month after Hurd’s forced resignation in 2010, he was hired by Oracle CEO Larry Ellison to serve as co-president of the largest database- software maker.
 Oracle denied the claims.

 Software for Hewlett-Packard’s Itanium computers will be rolled out on about the same schedule as programs for International Business Machines Corp.
 (IBM:US)’s Power Systems, Oracle said today in a statement.

 Michael Thacker, a Hewlett-Packard spokesman, had no immediate comment on the ruling.